 Environmental, economic, political and social constraints on doing business abroad; effects of overseas business investments on domestic and foreign economies; foreign market analysis and operational strategy of a firm; management problems and development potential of international operations.
-Prerequisite: Completion of all MBA leveling courses.
+Prerequisite: Completion of all MBA common body of knowledge requirements.